cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 ```

 ### Concourse web UI
-One of the C's in BUCC stands for [Concourse](https://concourse-ci.org/), which means we can use a continious delivery pipeline to deploy our Cloud Foundry.
+One of the C's in BUCC stands for [Concourse](https://concourse-ci.org/), which means we can use a continuous delivery pipeline to deploy our Cloud Foundry.

-Use the `bucc` cli to retrieve the details to login to concourse in an other browser tab:
+Use the `bucc` cli to retrieve the details to login to concourse in another browser tab:
 ```
 bucc info
 ```